syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ### Overriding the control specific keys

 In addition to the primary keys, the theme resource dictionary also contains the keys that are specific to each controls which can also be overridden.
-You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).
+You can find the keys and the UI elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 {% highlight xaml %}